Bell P-39 Airacobra: Australia

-A RAAF P-39 Airacobra on loan from the US Fifth Airforce and came to Australia in April 1942 to train RAAF pilots.
+A RAAF P-39 Airacobra on loan from the US Fifth Air Force and came to Australia in April 1942 to train RAAF pilots.
 It was damaged on 10 February 1943 and written off on 1 April 1944.
 There is a US star on the wing.

 A total of 23 re-conditioned Airacobras, on loan from the US Fifth Air Force (5 AF), were used by the Royal Australian Air Force (RAAF) as a stop-gap interceptor in rear areas.
 The aircraft were assigned the RAAF serial prefix A53.

-In the early months of the Pacific War, the RAAF was able to obtain only enough Curtiss Kittyhawks to equip three squadrons, destined for front-line duties in New Guinea. and – in the face of increasing Japanese air raids on towns in northern Australia – was forced to rely on the P-40, P-39, and P-400 units of 5 AF for the defence of areas such as Darwin.
+In the early months of the Pacific War, the RAAF was able to obtain only enough Curtiss Kittyhawks to equip three squadrons, destined for front-line duties in New Guinea. and – in the face of increasing Japanese air raids on towns in northern Australia – was forced to rely on the P-40, P-39, and P-400 units of 5 AF for the defense of areas such as Darwin.
 During mid-1942, USAAF P-39 units in Australia and New Guinea began to receive brand new P-39Ds.
 Consequently, P-39s that had been repaired in Australian workshops were loaned by 5 AF to the RAAF.
 In July, seven P-39Fs arrived at 24 Squadron, in RAAF Bankstown in Sydney.
 In August, seven P-39Ds were received by No. 23 Squadron RAAF at Lowood Airfield, near Brisbane.
 Both squadrons also operated other types, such as the CAC Wirraway armed trainer.
 Neither squadron received a full complement of Airacobras or saw combat with them.
-From early 1943, the air defence role was filled by a wing of Spitfires.
+From early 1943, the air defense role was filled by a wing of Spitfires.

 Both 23 and 24 Squadron converted to the Vultee Vengeance dive bomber in mid-1943, their P-39s transferred to two newly formed fighter squadrons: No. 82 (augmenting P-40s, still in short supply) at Bankstown and No. 83 (as it awaited the Australian-designed CAC Boomerang) in Strathpine, near Brisbane.
 After serving with these squadrons for a few months, the remaining Airacobras were returned to the USAAF and the RAAF ceased to operate the type.